aurora-bf/freshwater_flux_linresp/README.md

 The conda environment used when creating this repo is in environment.yml and the environment can be recreated using conda env create -f environment.yml

 The figures from our paper are generated in the following.

-/app_to_obs/application_to_obs.ipynb: Fig 1c/d, Fig 2, Fig 3a, Fig 4, Fig 5
+/app_to_obs/application_to_obs.ipynb: Fig 1c/d, Fig 2, Fig 3a, Fig 11, Fig 12

 /app_to_obs/plot_compare_results.ipynb: Fig 13

-Figure 1a,b -

-Figure 1c,d - accounted for

-Figure 2 - accounted for

-Figure 3 a- accounted for

-Figure 3b -

-Figure 4 - accounted for

-FIgure 5 - Accounted for

-Figure 6 -

-Figure 7 -

-Figure 8 -

-Figure 9 -

-Figure 10 -

-Figure 11 -

-Figure 12 -

-Figure 13 - accounted for
+/app_to_obs/additional_app_obs.ipynb: Fig 4 and Fig 5

+Still to account for:
+Figure 1a,b, Figure 3b, Figure 6, Figure 7, Figure 8, Figure 9, Figure 10